-Standards of Services in Tax Matters for Business Taxpayers
+Standards of Services in Tax Matters for Not-for-Profit Organizations and Related Business Taxpayers

 In the course of delivering tax services to our clients or to third parties (you), BST & Co.
 CPAs, LLP (we or us) applies customary practices intended to provide our services in a cost effective manner and in accordance with applicable law and professional standards.
-This document describes the standards for performance of our services (Standards of Services) relating to tax return preparation, tax advice and consultation, representation in any tax controversy matter, preparation of reports of foreign financial accounts and transactions, accounting for taxes under ASC 740 or any other Federal, state, local or foreign tax matter.
+This document describes the standards for performance of our services (Standards of Services) relating to tax return preparation, tax advice and consultation, representation in any tax controversy matter, preparation of reports of foreign financial accounts and transactions, accounting for taxes under ASC 740 or any other Federal, state, local, or foreign tax matter.
+While these Standards are intended for not-for-profit organizations, many of those organizations have established subsidiary or affiliated for profit business entities.
+Accordingly, these Standards address matters applicable to business entities as well as to not-for-profit organizations.

-These Standards of Services do not constitute an agreement to provide tax services.
-Our agreement to provide specific tax services can only be made in the manner provided in the Engagement Letter.
-The scope of services for a particular project will be set forth in a Statement of Work.
-These Standards of Services may be modified for a particular project, but only to the extent we expressly agree in a Statement of Work signed by our duly authorized partner, principal or employee.
-Modification of these Standards of Services in a Statement of Work will apply only to the specific services described in that Statement of Work.
+These Standards do not constitute an agreement to provide tax services.
+Our agreement to provide specific tax services can only be made in the manner provided in an Engagement Letter.
+The scope of services for a particular project will be set forth in a Statement of Work delivered in the manner provided in the Engagement Letter (each, a Statement of Work).
+These Standards of Services may be modified for a particular project, but only to the extent we expressly agree in a Statement of Work signed by our duly authorized partner, principal, or employee.
+Modification of these Standards in a Statement of Work will apply only to the specific services described in that Statement of Work.

-These Standards reference certain tax return, reporting, withholding or other requirements frequently encountered by business taxpayers under Federal and state law.
+These Standards reference certain tax return, reporting, withholding, or other requirements frequently encountered by not-for-profit organizations and business taxpayers under Federal and state law.
 However, the description of any referenced requirement is only a summary as of the date these Standards were released and is not a comprehensive description of the referenced requirements.
 In addition, there are many other requirements under applicable law that are not referenced in these Standards.